AhmedElsherbini/Code_for_Elsherbini_et_al_2023/README.md

 In this work, with python3 scikit-learn mainly, we compared the ML algorithms using (compare_ML_models.zip).
 As Random Forest (RF) turned out to be the best model, we made (ML_anlysis.zip) which we can train and test using RF only.

-## Installation using conda

-To get started with our project, follow these steps :
+To get started with our ML work, follow these steps :

 **Clone the repository:**
 ```bash
 git clone https://github.com/AhmedElsherbini/Code_for_Elsherbini_et_al_2023.git
 cd ML_anlysis
 ```
-**Create the conda enviroment with the dependencies**
+**Create the conda environment with the dependencies**

 ```bash
 conda env create -f enviroment.yml
 ```
-**Activate the conda enviroment**
+**Activate the conda environment**
 ```bash
 conda activate GenoSig_MLDL
 ```